uwcse440/web-cse440-wi18/_assignments/assignment1/index.md

 Due: {{ page.due_project_1a }}

-Friday’s section will focus on brainstorming potential project directions.
-You will get started on thinking, and help seed this brainstorming, with some individual ideas.
+Friday's section will focus on brainstorming potential project directions.
+You will get started on thinking, and help seed this brainstorming project, with some individual ideas.

+You should upload the assignment individually, building on the ideas that your group had during the brainstorm in section.
+(It is okay to upload the same ideas as others in your group.)

 Propose three starting points for brainstorming domains, problems, and goals that fall within the realm of designing for diversity.